core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 --- back

-# Changes
+# Change log
 {: removeInRFC="true"}

-Changes since -02:
+Changes from -02 to -03:

 * Renamed "Blocking Attack" to "Selective Blocking Attack", and clarified.
 * Emphasize selectiveness of delay attack.